hoangton/smartcash/wallets/nodeclient/installation.rst

 Installation
 ============

-Installing SmartCash Node Client is as simple as going to https://smartcash.cc/wallets/#nodeclient and downloading the appropriate file for your system, then following the appropriate installation steps for your system.
+Installing SmartCash NodeClient is as simple as going to https://smartcash.cc/wallets/#nodeclient and downloading the appropriate file for your system, then following the appropriate installation steps for your system.
 Detailed guides are available for Linux, macOS and Windows operating systems below.

-It is also possible to :ref:`compile SmartCash Node Client from source code
+It is also possible to :ref:`compile SmartCash NodeClient from source code
 <compiling-smartcash>`.

 .. toctree::